 Are you even a social engineer if you listen to “No” and don’t make it work regardless?
-We were just spurred on to make the Blacklist work even more.
+We were just spurred on to make the Blocklist work even more.
 Not only would we do it, but we could envision the rollout of the product and the end in sight.
 We worked harder and paid for our own clever people and development.
 The results were amazing.

 We received guidance from Quad9’s CEO in a lengthy call, he agreed the concept was great, it was unique but advised us the false positives were going to be the fly in the ointment.
-Previously our blacklist tried to block all possible permutations – a massive mathematical oversight.
+Previously our Blocklist tried to block all possible permutations – a massive mathematical oversight.
 He told us to focus on domains that could pose a risk – those registered with various DNS A, MX, NS elements.

 That’s what we did.

-AntiSocial Blacklist got the redesign it always needed.
+AntiSocial Blocklist got the redesign it always needed.
 We had maths now on our side and a more manageable list of domains for clients to work with.
 We were stronger for the whole ordeal.